qooxdoo/qooxdoo/documentation/manual/source/pages/tool/tutorial_basics.rst

 Generating a Runnable App
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The most important job of the generator is to create a version of your
+The most important job of the Generator is to create a version of your
 application that you can run in the browser.
 This is surprising for many
 people at first.
 Why do I need to "generate" a working application, when
 I have written my JavaScript and have an index.html handy?
 Why not just